SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Reset Welcome page as default

-To make the welcome page again the default page, select "Welcome" in the navigator on the bottom left.
+To make the welcome page again the default page, select "Welcome" in the navigator on the top left.
 Afterwards, un-select “Don't show on startup”.

 ## <a name="home"></a>Home Dashboard